Teaching Philosophy

 Pedagogy

-Assignments often center on public-facing scholarship—zines, podcasts, visual storytelling, or collaborative research—encouraging students to connect academic learning with broader movements and communities.
-I have experience adapting my teaching across a range of institutional contexts, including research universities and art schools, and I continually seek to make space for students who feel alienated or marginalized in the academy and the classroom.
+Assignments often center on public-facing work—zines, podcasts, digital storytelling, or collaborative research—encouraging students to connect academic learning with real-world issues and communities.
+I have experience adapting my teaching across institutional contexts, including research universities and art schools, and I work to create inclusive spaces where all students can engage meaningfully with course material.

 Teaching Interests

-Agrarian Political Economy; Agroecology; Anticolonial and Decolonial Theories; Anti-Systemic Movements; Critical Agrarian Studies; Critical Development Studies; Critical Security Studies; Development Geographies; GIS, Global Political Economy; Historical Sociology; Imperialism; Migration; Militarism and Counterinsurgency; Mixed Methods; National Liberation Movements; Philippine Studies; Political Ecology; Southeast Asia; Third World Marxism; Third World Approaches to International Law (TWAIL); World-Systems Theory
+Agrarian Political Economy; Agroecology; Anticolonial and Decolonial Theories; Anti-Systemic Movements; Critical Agrarian Studies; Critical Development Studies; Critical Security Studies; Development Geographies; Digital Storytelling; Documentary Photography; GIS and Spatial Analysis; Global Marxisms, Global Political Economy; Historical Sociology; Imperialism; Migration; Militarism and Counterinsurgency; Mixed Methods; National Liberation Movements; Philippine Studies; Political Ecology; Southeast Asian Studies; Third World Marxism; Third World Approaches to International Law (TWAIL); Visual Ethnography.

 University of California, Irvine, CA